experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 If power isn't connected over the USB-C plugs, the camera modules should be powered over the MIPI CSI connectors.
 In this case it should be possible to use either the 22 pin connectors or the 30 pin connectors for inputting the signal and power.
 This means that the 22 pin connectors can be used to input or output MIPI CSI lanes.

+SCCB for CSI1 is connected to I2C5 voltage shifted.
+SCCB for CSI2 is connected to I2C6 voltage shifted.

 ### I2C / I2S connectors